What to Do in Trento and Trentino

 Okay, this is not really Trentino, and takes about two hours to drive to, but it is worth it!
 Pay a visit to the two easily-accessible and stunning lakes that are extremely popular (just because they are breathtaking): Lago di Carezza and Lago di Braies in the Dolomites.

-Hopefully, this post has inspired you to visit Trento and the region of Trentino, as you can see there are beautiful places to see and fun things to do.
+Hopefully, this post has inspired you to visit Trento and the region of Trentino, as you can see there are beautiful places to see and now you know about the best things to do in Trento, too.
 I would love to visit here again, as it was a great travel destination.
 I hope you will have the chance to experience the same.